exadel-inc/esl/docs/DEVELOPMENT.md

 __NOTE__: be aware of the `prepare` step that runs build during `npm i` process.
-In case you need to update dependencies on the code version that broken and can not build successfully use the `--ignore-scripts` param:
+In case you need to update dependencies in the code version that is broken and can not build successfully, use the `--ignore-scripts` param:
 ```commandline
 npm i --ignore-scripts
 ```